Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 What do Public Health Inspectors do?

-Public Health Inspectors (PHIs) in Haldimand and Norfolk Counties routinely visit food premises to:
+Public Health Inspectors (PHIs) in Haldimand and Norfolk counties routinely visit food premises to:

 • conduct routine inspections